Ashjha75/intPrep/JAVA/HIBERNATE/HIBERNATE.md

 # Hibernate/JPA Relationships

-Entity relationships are a fundamental concept in Hibernate and JPA.
-They define how objects are related to each other and how these relationships are mapped to the database schema.
+Entity relationships are a fundamental concept in JPA that define how Java objects are related to each other and mapped to database tables.
+This guide focuses on standard JPA relationships commonly used in Spring Boot applications.

-## Relationship Annotations and Their Attributes
+## Core Relationship Annotations and Their Attributes

-Before diving into specific relationship types, let's understand the common attributes that can be used with relationship annotations:

 ### Common Relationship Attributes